 Throughout September, in the Architectural Museum visitors can become acquainted with the exciting history of Isokon, who has grown out from the foreign representation of the Luther factory.
-The text and pictures of the private museum in London are supplemented by product examples from the Luther factory and its descendant, as well as replicas of the Isokon products, in the development of which were involved Gropius, Breuer, etc., known from Bauhaus.
+The text and pictures of the Isokon Gallery in London are supplemented by product examples from the Luther factory and its descendant, as well as replicas of the Isokon products, in the development of which were involved Gropius, Breuer, etc., known from Bauhaus.
 The exhibition reflecting the plywood industry is brought today by the examples of the innovative plywood manufacturer UPM.
-The topic is complemented by lectures by Jüri Kermik and owner of the private museum Magnus Englund and a plywood workshop.
+The topic is complemented by lectures by Jüri Kermik and Magnus Englund (Director of the Isokon Gallery Trust) and a plywood workshop.

 From Hungary, examples from portable technologies and the achievements of digital handicrafts are brought to the Design Festival.
 Authors are looking for answers on how a traditional craft can continue in today's digital world without losing value.

 There will be two graphic design exhibitions, one of which is dedicated to 100th anniversary of Latvia.

 As usual, the exhibitions of design schools show what developments have taken place in different educational institutions during the year.